Analysis and X-ray tomography: X-ray tomography on a torus

 We will next show that the X-ray transform is injective.
 Bear in mind that the X-ray transform is understood as a family of operators.
 Here injectivity means ``collective injectivity''; the individual operators are not injective.

 \begin{theorem} Let $f\in C(\T^n)$.
-If $\xrt_vf=0$ for all $v\in2\pi\Z^n\setminus0$, then $f=0$. \end{theorem}
+If $\xrt_vf=0$ for all $v\in2\pi\Z^n\setminus\{0\}$, then $f=0$. \end{theorem}

 \begin{proof} Since the Fourier transform is bijective by theorem~\ref{thm:hd-fs}, it suffices to show that the Fourier series of~$f$ vanishes.
 To that end, take any $k\in\Z^n$.
-There is some $v\in2\pi\Z^n\setminus0$ so that $k\cdot v=0$ (exercise).
+There is some $v\in2\pi\Z^n\setminus\{0\}$ so that $k\cdot v=0$ (exercise~\ref{ex:Z-OG}).
 By lemma~\ref{lma:ft-xrt-torus} we have $\ft\xrt_vf(k)=\ft f(k)$.
 Since $\xrt_vf=0$ by assumption, we get $\ft f(k)=0$ for all $k\in\Z^n$. \end{proof}

-\begin{ex} Show that for any $k\in\Z^n$ there exists $w\in\Z^n\setminus0$ so that $k\cdot w=0$. \end{ex}
+\begin{ex} Show that for any $k\in\Z^n$ there exists $w\in\Z^n\setminus\{0\}$ so that $k\cdot w=0$. \end{ex}

-\begin{ex} Show that if $v\in2\pi\Z^n\setminus0$, then~$\xrt_v$ is not injective.
+\begin{ex} Show that if $v\in2\pi\Z^n\setminus\{0\}$, then~$\xrt_v$ is not injective.
 Use lemma~\ref{lma:ft-xrt-torus} or take a function $f\in C^\infty(\T^n)$ and consider the function $v\cdot\nabla f(x)$. \end{ex}

-\begin{ex} Let $v\in2\pi\Z^n\setminus0$ and $m\in\Z\setminus0$.
+\begin{ex} Let $v\in2\pi\Z^n\setminus\{0\}$ and $m\in\Z\setminus\{0\}$.
 Show that $\xrt_{mv}=\xrt_v$. \end{ex}

 \begin{ex} All of the results in this section are valid for $n=1$ apart from exercise~\ref{ex:Z-OG}.
 When $n=1$, one can only find an orthogonal $w\in\Z$ for $k=0$.
-By exercise~\ref{ex:torus-xrt-scaling} all one can measure about $f\in C(\T^1)$ is~$\xrt_1f$.
-What does this mean for recovering the Fourier coefficients~$\ft f(k)$? \end{ex}
+By exercise~\ref{ex:torus-xrt-scaling} all one can measure about $f\in C(\T^1)$ is~$\xrt_{2\pi}f$.
+What does this mean for recovering the Fourier coefficients~$\ft f(k)$?
+(Compare to exercise~\ref{ex:1.7}.) \end{ex}

 \begin{ex} We have excluded $v=0$ from our discussion.
 Why is this reasonable, considering the original problem?
 What is the operator~$\xrt_0$? \end{ex}

 As a corollary, we get the following injectivity result: